FACTBOX-Rising Syrian death toll, refugee wave

 REFUGEES FROM SYRIA

-- The U.N. refugee agency UNHCR said on Monday that the number of Syrian refugees and individuals awaiting registration is 714,118.
-This includes 5,417 Syrian refugees registered in North Africa.
+- The U.N. refugee agency UNHCR said the number of Syrian refugees including those awaiting registration is 1,515,639.

-JORDAN: UNHCR has registered 174,831 individuals but as of Wednesday another 49,224 Syrians had been in contact to be registered, raising the total number to 224,055.

 REFUGEES INSIDE SYRIA

-The UN's Office for the Coordination of Humanitarian Affairs estimated in a report on Jan.
-17 that 4 million people were in need of humanitarian assistance across all 14 governorates in Syria.
-Of the total, 3 million lacked food and 2 million were internally displaced.
+The U.N.'s Office for the Coordination of Humanitarian Affairs (OCHA) estimated this month that out of Syria's 23 million population, 4.25 million were in need of humanitarian assistance across all 14 governorates.
+Of those, about 1.5 million are at imminent risk of food insecurity.
+OCHA says that 6.8 million people in Syria are classed as people in need.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan